This post may contain affiliate links. Please read The Leaven of Life’s disclosure policy.

 - 2 cups all-purpose flour

-- This recipe yields two loaves of bread.
+- This recipe yields three loaves of bread.

 - Combine the 2 cups of warm water, 4 teaspoons of yeast, and ⅓ cup of honey in a small bowl.
 The temperature of your water is very, very important.
 If it is too hot it can kill your yeast.
 If it is too cold it will slow the development of your yeast.
 You want it to be just barely warmer than room temperature.
 (Note: if you are using instant yeast warm water is not technically necessary but it will speed up the development of your yeast)